jmlien/geometry-processing-mesh-segmentation/README.md

   `mkdir build; cd build; cmake ..; make`

 - use cmake on Windows Visual Studio
-  - the easies way will be through cmake_gui and create solution files through cmake
+  - the easies way to compile the code on windows would be **cmake_gui** which creates solution files
+  - Once the solution file and project files are created without errors, you should be ready to go

 #  Run the code

-Running the code is simple but get yourself familiar with the command line option.
+Running the code is simple but get yourself familiar with the command line options first.
-The main parameter is the shape file.
+The main parameter is a shape file.
 You can find a few in ./mesh folder.
 The number of segments is specified by **-k** flag followed by an integer.
 You can also turn on/off visualization.
 Shape features can be either Shape Diameter function (SDF) or Average Geodesic Distance.
 See the usage below for more details.